 "Yes.
 It was nice."
 Nahs again.
-For pity's sake.
+Jeannette bit her lip.

 "And you moved here recently?"

 "Just this summer."

 "Really?
 Me too."

 She ought to ask where he was from, try to talk like a human being.
 Before she could collect her wits, he said, "Anyway, I was thrilled somebody wanted to be my accompanist.
 You know we're on the skids here, of course."